Pradeep-bhusal58/pradeepbhusal-demo/README.md

 # pradeepbhusal-demo
-This is my first github repository
+This is my first github repository.
+Author-pradeep-bhusal